mhschmall/Esp32-Blog-Server/README.md

 -----------------------

 The software now supports updating a domain with duckdns.org.
 Visit duckdns.org to create your own domain and get your token key.
-Drop those values into DOMAIN and DDNTOKEN respectively and the blog will update duckdns.org with your ip.
+Drop those values into DOMAIN and DDNSTOKEN respectively and the blog will update duckdns.org with your ip.